 Lessons canceled by faculty will be rescheduled within a seven day period following the absence.
 If a student gives prior notice of at least twenty-four hours that he or she cannot come to a lesson and if the absence is excused, every attempt will be made to make up the lesson.
 If a student misses a lesson and does not notify Professor Lusk in advance, the lesson will not be made up.
 Students are expected to be on time and warmed up for lessons.

-If a student cannot come to a lesson then they must call Professor Lusk at 574-2155.
-It is further suggested that the student leave a message at both numbers and at the School of Music office, 865-0431.
+If a student cannot come to a lesson then they must call or leave a text message for Professor Lusk at (814) 574-2155.
 Substantial unexcused absences may result in a drop of a full letter grade per absence.
-Lessons will only be excused in the case of a previously notified school absence, a doctor-verified illness, a death in the immediate family or extraordinary circumstances as determined by Professor Lusk
+Lessons will only be excused in the case of a previously notified school absence, a doctor-verified illness, a death in the immediate family or extraordinary circumstances as determined by Professor Lusk.

 All BM/BME and BA students are required to register for at least one ensemble each semester they are in residence at University Park.
-They must also complete the minimum ensemble credits specified by their programs. the Faculty cannot emphasize to Strongly the need for students to with advisers regarding ensemble selection.
+They must also complete the minimum major ensemble credits specified by their programs.
+The Faculty cannot emphasize too strongly the need for students to work with advisers regarding ensemble selection.
 Issues such as a diversity of experience, degree requirements and schedule commitments must be addressed to help ensure a satisfactory GPA and a timely graduation.
-(Please refer to the "School of Music Undergraduate Handbook".)

 RECITALS/ CONCERTS/ COMMON HOUR POLICY